Push battery action

 Send a command to a battery device.
-Immediate actions fire as soon as the connector picks them up; deferred actions (with start) fire at the requested time.
+Immediate actions fire as soon as the platform dispatches them; deferred actions (with start) fire at the requested time.
 The action is processed asynchronously and a webhook is sent on completion.

 The unique identifier for the battery device.